MACS40700/course_site/content/faq/homework-evaluations/index.md

 * If you earn a combination of "Satisfactory" and "Needs Improvement" scores, then you might be somewhere between a B+ and a B or lower.
 * Etc. etc.

-Historically, 90% of students in the class earn a B+ or higher.
+<--Historically, 90% of students in the class earn a B+ or higher.-->

-The final grade is calculated assuming you are submitting all homework assignments.
+The final grade is calculated assuming you are submitting all homework assignments and the final project.
 Missed assignments or incomplete work will negatively affect your grade.
-We have a total of 8 assignments in the class; each is worth roughly 12.5% of your final grade.
 A missed assignment is worth 0%.